 You can enjoy some fabulous views from the rooms and from all around château Rhianfa, with the waters of the Menai Straits just on front and the mountains of Snowdonia in the distance.

-The highly regarded on-site restaurant Le Dragon Rouge has a range of French and British dishes on offer, and with outdoor dining possible in fine weather.
 Their a la carte breakfast is also top quality and can be served in the restaurant or to your room.
 Guests can enjoy a stroll through the castle and a stop at the lounges & bars, the piano room, the games room and also arrange guided tours of the extensive wine cellars.

 The gardens too are wonderful to explore; they are landscaped in traditional Victorian style but with some classic French touches, and the views, as mentioned before, are wonderful.